gobeyondidentity/developer-docs/docs/integration-guides/aws-cognito.md

 Click **Submit** to save the app.

 ### Add a Federated OIDC IDP to the User Pool in AWS
-In this section, you will configure your AWS user pool with an OIDC connection to the Beyond Identity app you created above.
+In this section, you'll configure your AWS user pool with an OIDC connection to the Beyond Identity app you created earlier.

 1. Go to the [AWS Console](https://console.aws.amazon.com/cognito/home) and choose **User pools**
 2. Select user pool you created above